 1962 Porsche 356B 1600 S 'Twin Grille' Roadster

-The 356 B ‘Twin Grille’ Roadster ranks among the most coveted models sought out by Porsche cognoscenti.
-These extremely rare T-6 roadsters, of which only 248 were built, mark the high point of 356 Speedster and Roadster development.
+The 356 B “twin-grille” roadster ranks among the most coveted models sought by Porsche cognoscenti.
+These extremely rare T-6 roadsters, of which only 248 were built by D’Ieteren, mark the high point of 356 speedster and roadster development.

-These Porsche roadsters were the direct descendants of the iconic 356 Speedster.
-The speedster was succeeded by the more civilized Convertible D built by Drauz in 1959.
-The D offered a new, taller, but still removable windshield, wind-up windows, conventional coupe seats rather than the speedster’s thin shells, and a more modern canvas folding top.
+The Convertible D, built by Drauz in 1959, offered a new, taller, but still removable windshield, wind-up windows, conventional coupe seats rather than the speedster’s thin shells, and a more modern canvas folding top.
 The Convertible D was replaced in 1960 by the roadster.
 The roadster’s freshened body design, designated T-5, featured new front-end sheet metal, different doors, improved bumpers, and a flatter hood.
 With the phase-out of the Convertible D, Drauz concentrated on building the new roadster.

 The T-5 models were produced between September 1959 and August 1961, and the new T-6 design from September 1961 until roadster production ended in July 1963.
 The T-5 roadsters built by Drauz have a single ventilation grille on their engine lids, while the T-6 cars are easily identified by a flatter hood and the relocation of the gas filler to the top of the right front fender.
 To clear its assembly lines for the soon-to-be-launched 356 C, Porsche sent its remaining T-6 roadsters to D’Ieteren, its Belgian distributor, for completion.
 These roadsters can be immediately spotted by their unique twin grilles in the engine lid.